ninjamonkey198206/trmm-docs/docs/howitallworks.md

     === ":material-web: default"

-        This is the default site installed with nginx.
+        This is the default site installed with Nginx.
 This listens on port 80 only.

         - Config: `/etc/nginx/sites-enabled/default`
         - root: `/var/www/rmm/dist`